fru/observable.js/readme.md

 var ko = require('ko-observable');
 ```

-I developed this to embed observables into my own integration testing framework - surely you can imagine other places where some observables might be useful :-)
+I developed this to embed observables into my own integration testing framework - surely you can imagine other places where some observables might be useful :wink: